2020 Serbian local elections: Kruševac

 Results of the election for the City Assembly of Kruševac:

 Incumbent mayor Jasmina Palurović of the Serbian Progressive Party was confirmed for a new term in office after the election.
+Palurović resigned on 30 October 2023 to prompt a new local election later in the year and was appointed as leader of a provisional authority.

 Aleksandrovac

 Results of the election for the Municipal Assembly of Aleksandrovac:

 Incumbent mayor Mirko Mihajlović of the Serbian Progressive Party was confirmed for another term in office after the election.
+Mihajlović resigned in October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Brus

 Results of the election for the Municipal Assembly of Brus:

 Valentina Milosavljević of the Serbian Progressive Party was chosen as mayor after the election.
+Milosavljević resigned on 30 October 2023 to prompt a new local election later in the year and was appointed as leader of a provisional authority.

 Ćićevac

 Results of the election for the Municipal Assembly of Ćićevac:

-Mirjana Krkić of the Serbian Progressive Party was chosen as mayor after the election with the support of the Radicals and the Socialists.
+Mirjana Krkić of the Serbian Progressive Party was chosen as mayor after the election with the support of the Radical Party and the Socialist Party.
+Krkić resigned on 30 October 2023 to prompt a new election local later in the year and was appointed as leader of a provisional authority.

 Trstenik

 Results of the election for the Municipal Assembly of Trstenik:

 Milena Turk of the Serbian Progressive Party was chosen as mayor after the election.
+Turk resigned on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Varvarin

 Results of the election for the Municipal Assembly of Varvarin:

 Violeta Lutovac Đurđević of the Serbian Progressive Party was chosen as mayor after the election.
+Lutovac Đurđević resigned as mayor on 30 October 2023 to prompt a new local election later in the year and was appointed as leader of a provisional authority.